lamberta/devkit-doc/guide/game-walkthrough.md

 #### Creating the Screens

-After our game screen classes have been imported at the top of our file, we instantiate them in the `initUI` function, which is when our game engine is ready.
+After our game screen classes have been imported at the top of our file, we instantiate them in the `initUI` function.
+This is when our game engine is ready.

 ~~~
 titlescreen = new TitleScreen();